SubstrateGaming/Substrate.Ordinals/README.md

  ord3: "<memnonic you want to use>"
 ```

-2. Launch or build the project project
+2. Launch or build the project